-, , , , , , , , , , , , , , , , , , , Observation Risk Recommendation Management Response Promotion The Marketing Team undertake general brand awares and campaigns including use of Google ads, social me adverts, and billboards.
-They also support requests fr Commercial Development Team and Faculties to procourses, which generally is supported through social due to the ability to target market audiences.
-The Ma are also responsible for the College website and ensucourses descriptions include key words to optimise b search engines.
-A comprehensive website section cove College's commercial offering, including lists of short marketing of rooms for hire and other information.
-E Development Officers, when in contact with existing clients, promote the College's offering.
-From discussion with a range of staff it was noted that support proceed marketing Team was good, but they saw benefit in har contact point within the Marketing Team, and welcor access to more marketing tools so that they can be minvolved in marketing activity in the future. dia, radio om the mote specific media adverts rketing Team uring that eeing found on vers the courses, and potential t Commercial poided from the ving a dedicated ne enhanced t Development Team and the Marketing Team and the processes used for communicating and delivery of marketing activity and how Both teams will review how they can enhance the interface / processes for communicating and delivering marketing activity.
-The recommendations are fair and representative of the discussions that took place with the auditor.
-To be actioned by: Carla Gethin, Head of Business Development and Industry Academies; Jacqui Massie, Business Manager and Eleanor Doull, Head of Marketing No later than: 31 August 2018 Grade 3
+Observation Risk Recommendation Managemer nt Response Promotion The Marketing Team undertake general brand awareness marketing and campaigns including use of Google ads, social media, radio adverts, and billboards.
+They also support requests from the Commercial Development Team and Faculties to promote specific courses, which generally is supported through social media adverts due to the ability to target market audiences.
+The Marketing Team are also responsible for the College website and ensuring that courses descriptions include key words to optimise being found on search engines.
+A comprehensive website section covers the College's commercial offering, including lists of short courses, marketing of rooms for hire and other information.
+Business Development Officers, when in contact with existing and potential clients, promote the College's offering.
+From discussion with a range of staff it was noted that Commercial Development Team staff considered that support provided from the Marketing Team was good, but they saw benefit in having a dedicated contact point within the Marketing Team, and welcome enhanced access to more marketing tools so that they can be more actively involved in marketing activity in the future.
+There may be delays in arranging marketing activity, and it may not be the most efficient route if it is viable for some marketing activity to be progressed directly by the Commercial Development Team.
+R4 Consider the interface between The Commercial Development Team and the Marketing Team and the processes used for communicating and delivery of marketing activity and how these might be improved.
+As part of this exercise consideration should be given to providing the Commercial Development Team with access to some marketing tools so that they pro-actively undertake marketing activity themselves. / processes for and delivering activity.
+The recommendative discussions that with the auditory of the action of th nce the interface of communicating marketing ons are fair and of the took place or. ned by: Carla of Business and Industry lacqui Massie, ger and Eleanor Marketing Grade 3